 Body comparison: Nikon D7100 vs D5500

 The physical size and weight of the Nikon D7100 and the Nikon D5500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (17 percent) than the Nikon D7100.
 Moreover, the D5500 is substantially lighter (45 percent) than the D7100.
 It is worth mentioning in this context that the D7100 is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.